Skip to main content

 How quickly will I see results from pelvic floor PT?

-Most patients notice some improvement within the first 4–6 sessions.
-Significant changes typically happen around sessions 8–10.
-Full resolution of symptoms may take 10–15 sessions depending on your condition and consistency with home exercises.
-Every person is different, and Dr. Danaya will give you a realistic timeline during your initial evaluation.
+Most patients notice some improvement within the first 4 to 6 sessions.
+Significant changes typically happen around sessions 8 to 10.
+Full resolution of symptoms may take 10 to 15 sessions depending on your condition and consistency with home exercises.

 Is pelvic floor PT painful?

 It should not be.
 Some assessments and treatments may cause mild discomfort, especially if you have significant muscle tension or scar tissue.
-But a good pelvic floor therapist always works within your comfort level.
-Internal assessment is optional, consent is always asked, and you are in control of the pace at every step.
+A qualified pelvic floor therapist always works within your comfort level.
+Internal assessment is optional, consent is asked at every step, and you are in control of the pace throughout treatment.

 It is never too late.
 The pelvic floor can rebuild strength and coordination at any age.
-Dr. Danaya regularly works with women who have had symptoms for years or even decades and still sees significant improvement.
+Patients with symptoms lasting years or even decades still see significant improvement with pelvic floor PT.

 Can pelvic floor PT help me avoid surgery?

 In many cases, yes.
 Clinical guidelines recommend pelvic floor PT as the first-line treatment for both incontinence and prolapse before considering surgical options.
-Many women who expected to need surgery found that PT resolved their symptoms enough that surgery was no longer necessary.
+Research shows up to 45 percent of women with prolapse improve by a full stage with PT alone.

 See all frequently asked questions →